astroML/sklearn_tutorial/doc/exercises.rst

-   The information in this section is available in an interactive notebook :download:`10_exercise01.ipynb <notebooks/10_exercise01.ipynb>`, which can be viewed using `iPython notebook`_.
+   The information in this section is available in an interactive notebook :download:`10_exercise01.ipynb <notebooks/10_exercise01.ipynb>`, which can be viewed and modified using `iPython notebook`_.
+An online static view can be seen `here <http://nbviewer.ipython.org/url/astroml.github.com/sklearn_tutorial/_downloads/10_exercise01.ipynb>`_.
 This requires the sdss colors data, which can be downloaded as described in :ref:`sklearn_tutorial_setup`.